AlejandroMoc/Web_ExpoIngenierias/README.md

 Original version developed from February 7 to April 14, 2023.

+## Website Videos

+You can find a behavior test in [YouTube](https://www.youtube.com/watch?v=8ItQELpJwsY&t=211s).

 ## Instructions

-You can find the set-up guide in [INSTRUCTIONS.md](INSTRUCTIONS.md).
+You can find the set-up guide in [INSTRUCTIONS.md](doc/INSTRUCTIONS.md).
+You can find the credentials to test the website in [accounts.md](doc/accounts.md).

 ## Developers